 The emperor Antoninus Pius tried to reoccupy Scotland and built the short-lived Antonine Wall (AD 140–60).
 He was ultimately unsuccessful, however, and Hadrian’s Wall became the northern frontier of the province once more.

 By now the three legions (army units of up to 6,000 men) remaining in Britain had settled in permanent bases.
-Auxiliary troops were scattered in smaller forts, mostly across northern England and on Hadrian’s Wall.
+Auxiliary troops were scattered in smaller forts, mostly across northern England and along Hadrian’s Wall.

-In the pacified parts of the province cities had been founded as capitals for each of the tribal areas (the civitates) into which the Britons had been organised.
-A network of roads had developed and landowners in the south began to build Roman-style villas.
+In the pacified parts of the province, cities had been founded as capitals for each of the tribal areas (the civitates) into which the Britons had been organised.
+A network of roads had developed, and landowners in the south began to build Roman-style villas.

 Life for most ordinary Britons, who were farmers in the countryside, was slow to change.
 By degrees, however, they came into contact with villas, towns and markets.
 Here they could exchange their produce for Roman-style goods and see people dressing and behaving in Roman ways.

 DIVISION OF BRITAIN